rfshawness/SimpleWebScraper/README.md

 # SimpleWebScraper
-A simple web scraper to compare the top return results for Google and Bing
+A simple web scraper to compare the top returned results for various search engines.
+Currently compared Bing and Google using the Spearman coefficient.